Emerging Scholars Program

 Personalized academic advising and support: Students participating in the program will have access to an experienced and knowledgeable team of academic advisors, which include long-time members of the Board of Freshman Advisors and alumni of the College, with faculty connections across the university.

-Unique opportunities to engage with faculty: in an engaging and insightful faculty lunch series.
+Unique opportunities to engage with faculty: through an engaging and insightful online faculty lunch series.

-Math 1b summer study abroad in Italy: In the summer of 2018, the Scholars cohort will have the opportunity to take a semester abroad in Italy, completing Math 1b (and one other course) there before their sophomore year.
+Math 1b summer study abroad in Italy: In the summer of 2021, depending on the status of the current pandemic, the Scholars cohort will have the opportunity to take a semester abroad in Italy, completing Math 1b (and one other course) there before their sophomore year.
 Students find living and studying abroad an exciting and transforming experience.

 The opportunity to pursue service volunteering: in the Cambridge-Allston community is available through a variety of relationships with area-based non-profits.